Subscribe to email updates

 Archive for 'Archives II'

-Posted by Guest Blogger on July 23, 2013, under Archives II, History, Military Records, Policy and Procedures, The Process.
+Posted by Daniel on July 21, 2015, under Archives II, History, Military Records, Reference.

 The recent announcement that the United States and Cuba will establish embassies in each other’s capitals signifies the beginning of a second era of formal relations between the two countries.
 The first era lasted from 1902, when the U.S. sent its first diplomatic representative to independent Cuba, until January 1961, when the U.S. terminated diplomatic […]